AlexAnarcho/darkfi.nix/README.md

 ## Installation (impure)

-This flake sticks to the initial design and uses Makefiles maintainedby the DarkFi core team.
+This flake sticks to the initial design and uses Makefiles maintained by the DarkFi core team.

-Using nix builders would make the package evaluation pure, but would although lead to duplicate and unevitably to an out of date flake.
+Using nix builders would make the package evaluation pure, but would although lead to duplicate and inevitably to an out of date flake.

 Make this flake pure